donqustix/donqustix.github.io/_posts/2020-02-29-set-animated-gif-image-as-dwm-wallpaper.md

 };
 ```

-And not forget to clean up after yourself.
+And do not forget to clean up after yourself.
 ```c
 void
 cleanupmon(Monitor *mon)